 Cybersecurity professions who need to meet government mandated requirements for information assurance (IA) training certification are on a tight deadline.
 IT professionals looking to expand their information security knowledge to qualify for more lucrative government jobs would benefit from specialized training as well.

 Over the next decade, certified information systems managers are projected to experience more job opportunities, greater job security and higher earnings, according to the U.S. Bureau of Labor Statistics (BLS).
-Plus, certified information systems managers can command salaries about 10 to 15% higher than noncertified individuals in comparable roles.
+Plus, certified information systems managers can command salaries roughly 10-to-15% higher than noncertified individuals in comparable roles.
 Contributing factors to the increased need are expected to be from technology growth, competition and greed.

-As technologies grow more competitive with one another, the need for certified IT professionals will increase.
+As technologies grow more competitive with one another, the need for certified IT professionals is expected to increase.
 These professionals will need to be able to adopt the most efficient software and systems for their clients’ safety, as well as be able to troubleshoot when a problem occurs.
-Their goal will be to protect critical information in a range of areas from credit card numbers to social security numbers, and secured government information to corporate financial records.
+Their goal should be to protect critical information in a range of areas from credit card numbers to social security numbers, and secured government information to corporate financial records.
 Certification ensures that these IT professionals are qualified to not only handle sensitive systems, but that they are able to responsibly handle sensitive information as well.

 Information security is often misconstrued for being information assurance and vice versa.
 Both areas of data protection are related, but there are fundamental differences.
 Information assurance not only protects data, software and hardware, it also serves a purpose for protecting those items from hacking and malicious code attacks.
 Plus, IA covers a broad area of governmental duties which can range from fraud examination to forensic science, criminology to disaster recovery, and much more.